-We hear from our employees about how connecting with their communities – by contributing their time, talents and financial resources – is personally rewarding, drives engagement and morale and strengthens their commitment to our company’s mission.
+We hear from our employees about how connecting with their communities – by contributing their time, talents and financial resources – is personally rewarding, drives engagement and morale, and strengthens their commitment to our company’s mission.
 We also see how community involvement – whether by leading a team volunteer project, coordinating an event for a local nonprofit, providing pro bono services or serving on a charity’s board of directors – helps our employees develop as professionals, building competencies that we value in the Travelers workforce.
-While our employees had to change the way they supported their communities in 2020 due to the pandemic, their commitment and passion did not waver.
-We suspended company-sponsored, in-person volunteer activities and instead developed a roster of virtual volunteer opportunities – a number of which were initiated by our employees.
-Individually and as remote teams, employees took action:

 Travelers Community Connections Matching Gifts Program